< Back to blog

 Some ERP systems also come with marketing automation modules that automate tasks such as lead generation, segmentation, and customer retention.

-Some key functions of a marketing automation module include:
+Key functions of a marketing automation module include:

 • Campaign management: This lets you build and run campaigns with easy-to-use templates.

-• CRM integration: This connects your marketing automation activities to your CRM tool so that you have accurate data on your leads and prospects.
+• CRM integration: This connects your marketing automation activities to your CRM tool so that you always have accurate data on your leads and prospects.

 • Data analytics: Most marketing automation modules are equipped with analytics tools that help businesses monitor traffic, data conversions, and other key metrics such as open rates and MQLs.